 Byproducts in Cat Food

-The founders of the Feline Future website analyzed the ingredients and nutritional properties of foods cats eat in the wild over a period of a decade or more, and the result was their "recipe" for the Feline Future raw food diet for cats—one which has set the standards for raw feeding, to this day.
+The founders of the Feline Future website analyzed the ingredients and nutritional properties of foods cats eat in the wild over a period of a decade or more, and the result was their "recipe" for the Feline Future raw food diet for cats—one which has set the standards for raw feeding to this day.
 Actually, they do use a larger proportion of meat to internal organs.
 In addition, chicken hearts and livers (which are excellent sources of taurine) are added in limited quantities, because of the dangers of "overdosing" with vitamin A.

 In a nutshell, a named byproduct (such as "chicken byproduct meal") may possibly be acceptable, but it should not be listed as the first ingredient in cat food.
 Unfortunately, there is no way to know the exact proportion, by weight, of any individual ingredient.
-Although it is possible to define "protein" as 30% of the product's weight, that protein will include meat, by-products, eggs, certain grains, and other forms of protein in the can or bag of cat food.
-As a result, it's better to see the named by-products relatively far down on the label.
+Although the label may list protein as 30 percent of the product's weight, that protein will include meat, byproducts, eggs, certain grains, and other forms of protein in the can or bag of cat food.
+As a result, it's better to see the named byproducts relatively far down on the label.

 Many cheaper brands of dry cat food contain large amounts of carbohydrate fillers.
 This is usually in the form of corn, which may be difficult for cats to digest, and some cats have food allergies to corn.

 However, many premium brands of dry food also contain large amounts of carbohydrate fillers.
 In the manufacturing process of extrusion (which is a heat-based process), it is necessary to have these dry ingredients in order to shape the dry food nuggets effectively.
 Some brands of dry food do not use grain fillers, although some of these foods are not carbohydrate-free.